-Objective No. 1: To support male and female employees in achieving better work-life balance, particularly in the case of remote work

-The main objective in this area is to support employees in maintaining work-life balance, not only bye mans of additional "benefits", but above all on organisational level.
-The main objective thus defined requires the achievement of certain sub-objectives.
-First, it is the development of legal solutions relating to remote work, and the associated rules to enable employees to maintain an appropriate work-life balance.
+Objective No. 1: To support male and female employees in achieving better work-life balance, particularly in the case of remote work work, and the associated rules to enable employees to maintain an appropriate work-life balance.
 To achieve this goal, it is also necessary to develop solutions and tenets for accounting for the costs of remote work, as well as to perform a detailed analysis of the distribution of workload (both in terms of overtime and organizational responsibilities) to determine whether gender differences exist in this regard (audit phase).
 Depending on the results of the detailed analysis, appropriate action should then be undertaken.